TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 16/Numbers 16.11.md

 ---

-Therefore thou and all thy company are gathered together against Jehovah: and Aaron, what is he that ye murmur against him?
+Therefore you and all your company are gathered together against Yahweh: and Aaron, what is he that you murmur against him?"